- PHP Basics

 PHP execute() and mysqli_stmt_execute()

-This article is created to cover the two functions of PHP, that are:
+This article is created to cover the two functions of PHP, namely:

 Both functions are used to execute a prepared statement.
-The only difference is, the execute() uses with PHP MySQLi object-oriented script, whereas the mysqli_stmt_execute() uses with PHP MySQLi procedural script.
+The only difference is that execute() uses PHP mysqli object-oriented script, whereas mysqli_stmt_execute() uses PHP mysqli procedural script.

 PHP execute()